emaesen/aws-lambda-resize-images/README.md

 ## Interface with AWS

 The following assumes/requires the existence within your AWS account of:

 1.	an "adminuser" user with administrative permission
 2.	a "awsLambdaExecute" role with execute permission

-In case any code changes are made, (re)zip the resize_images.js file and node_modules folder into "resize_images.zip".

 ### Test whether lambda can be reached with the adminuser